Analysis | The Matt Gaetz allegation, explained

 Gaetz later looped Carlson into the allegations.

 “You and I went to dinner about two years ago,” Gaetz said.
 “Your wife was there, and I brought a friend of mine.
-You'll remember her.
-And she was actually threatened by the FBI, told that if she wouldn't cop to the fact that somehow I was involved in some pay for play scheme, that she could face trouble.”
+You’ll remember her.
+And she was actually threatened by the FBI, told that if she wouldn’t cop to the fact that somehow I was involved in some pay-for-play scheme, that she could face trouble.”

-Carlson said he didn't remember that dinner.
-He also asked Gaetz when the congressman first learned of the investigation without receiving a specific answer.
+Carlson said he didn’t remember that dinner.
+He also asked Gaetz when the congressman first learned of the investigation, without receiving a specific answer.

 Does Gaetz's story hold up?

-Note: This article has been updated with the new reporting from Zapotosky and Barrett.